 CloudPay is a global payroll provider with offices around the world.
 Further information on CloudPay is available throughout CloudPay’s website.
-The CloudPay group is made up of different legal entities and this privacy policy is applicable to all CloudPay companies. here.
+The CloudPay group is made up of different legal entities and this privacy policy is applicable to all CloudPay companies.
 The CloudPay Group is made up of different legal entities and this privacy notice is issued on behalf of the whole Group.

 The information CloudPay collects includes the following types of information from individuals, job applicants, employees, corporate customers, website visitors and business contacts: